-The billionaire former owner of the Sparrows Point steel mill, Ira Rennert, owes $8 million in unpaid city water bills as well as at least $567,000 in other charges, city officials and court documents disclose.
+The billionaire who once owned the Sparrows Point steel mill, Ira Rennert, owes $8 million in unpaid city water bills as well as at least $567,000 in other charges, city officials and court documents disclose.

 It’s been 3½ years since Rennert’s RG Steel placed the sprawling mill in Baltimore’s outer harbor into bankruptcy.

 More than 2,000 workers lost their jobs, and the property has been leveled and is undergoing environmental remediation by new owners.

 The serial owner of mining and manufacturing companies, a number of which have gone into bankruptcy under his management, Rennert has a net worth of $6.1 billion, according to Forbes magazine.

 He famously built a 62,000-square-foot mansion in the Hamptons that is commonly described as America’s biggest private residence.

 Nothing so Far

 Last week, The Brew reported that Rennert’s holding company agreed to pay $6 million to displaced steelworkers to resolve pension and severance issues.

 So far, the taxpayers of Baltimore haven’t been so fortunate.